DIY Farmer’s Market Baby Shower Theme – Tips & Tricks

 Farmers Market Shower

 It is a good idea to stick with a colour pallet and searching for decorations earlier rather than later will help ensure you find good deals and prices.
 Flowers are great, but don’t last very long so we went with a combination of beautiful handmade paper flowers (that I got for a bargain at a store basement event) and baby’s breath (set in little planters that came with the herbs my mom bought for her garden).
-We also decorated with produce from the farmers market like corn and radishes as well as a few chocolate hens and chicks that I found on sale right after Easter.
-These extras all helped set the scene at the food stalls.

 Oh, balloons were an absolute must for me.
 I got 3 groupings of 4 balloons in my colours which added height to the decor and made a statement.
-TIP: Splurge and get the treatment for the helium balloons that makes them last longer.
+TIP Splurge and get the treatment for the helium balloons that makes them last longer.
 We were able to get them the day before and they are still floating high almost a week later.
 Much easier than having to deal with balloon pick-up the day of the party!

-Activities with No Pressure
+Activities With No Pressure

 We wanted to accommodate all types of guests by making the games completely optional.
 We set up game stalls across from the food stalls and had a few close friends running them.
 Guests could come up to one or more of our game stalls and play on an individual level with a chance to win prizes.
-Those who didn’t want to play games could avoid them all together.
+Those who didn’t want to play games could avoid them altogether.
 Since the games weren’t ‘forced’ or played as a group, we felt more people tried their luck.

 Voluntary Games we included were: